cognitory/codex/orbits/rustyspoon.md

 .

 Did you figure it out?

-Your `app-view` should look like this:
+You can show the rating and price-range by adding the following in your `app-view`:

+!!!show other restaurant info/0-!!!

-!!!show other restaurant info/0-1!!!
+!!!show other restaurant info/1-!!!

+For the price-range, we used the `repeat` function to show multiple "$".
+Neat, huh?!

 @@@show other restaurant info@@@